Siren of the internet, she stretches on a WordPress rock

 who tricks the salt-burned eyes of old and weathered tars

-who’ve sailed too long on open seas and found their way by stars.
+who’ve sailed too long the online seas and found their way by stars.

 Perhaps she is a man, complete with bobs and bits